AyushGorlawar/Rock-Paper-Scissors-Game/README.md

 - The result of each round will be displayed on the screen.

 ## Output
-Enter your choice (rock, paper, or scissors): rock Computer chose: paper
+- Enter your choice (rock, paper, or scissors): rock
+- Computer chose: paper
-You lose!
+- You lose!
-Score -> You: 0, Computer: 1
+- Score -> You: 0, Computer: 1
-Do you want to play again? (yes/no): yes
+- Do you want to play again? (yes/no): yes
-Enter your choice (rock, paper, or scissors): paper Computer chose: rock
+- Enter your choice (rock, paper, or scissors): paper
+- Computer chose: rock
-You win!
+- You win!
-Score -> You: 1, Computer: 1
+- Score -> You: 1, Computer: 1
-Do you want to play again? (yes/no):
+- Do you want to play again? (yes/no): no